MaxB2025/make-secure-SFTP-connection-for-remote-file-exchanging/README.md

-# make secure SSH connection for remote file exchanging
+# make secure SFTP connection for remote file exchanging

 Making SSH connection between two machines could be very useful as it opens a wide range of possibilities.
 You can see all files on your PC, can remotly make a new file, edit existing files or download any.
 This is a guide how to establish a test SSH connection between two Ubuntu virtual machines.